02

 I know this ‘help’ content is not the sexiest and award-winning stuff.
 Yet, it’s indispensable for becoming accountable in the long term as this drives brand building and traffic.

-I get it; AI looks like the solution for fast and easy content production.
 That said, your audience notices that you’re cutting corners to save budget.
-It’s easy to recognize an AI text; it brings nothing new as AI is based on probability and predictive modeling, and the tone of voice is off-brand.
+It’s easy to recognize an AI text; it echoes what's already there, brings nothing new as AI is based on probability and predictive modeling, and the tone of voice is off-brand and lacks personality with a human touch.

 I strongly recommend using AI as your wingman.
 It’s an amazing tool for research, ideation, discovery, and getting chunks in place.
 But it’s still the human that creates the content and makes the magic.